Clan Donnachaidh Museum

 The museum in Bruar opened in 1969 with four broad aims; to showcase clan history, the countryside traditionally home to clan members, the lives of individual clansmen and women, and the work of the clan society.

-There are a gift shop and reading room of clan materials.
-Immediately outside the museum is a striking memorial to the 51st Highland Division, showing a Highland piper.
+The museum shares space with a gift shop featuring traditional knitwear, and beside the shop/museum is a reading room holding archives of clan materials.
+Immediately outside the museum is a striking memorial to the 51st Highland Division, depicting a Highland piper.